Here are some tips and tricks for searching on Listia. When following these examples, what you type in the search box is in between the double quotes.

 "cat | dog" means "cat OR dog" - This will return listings with the words "cat" or "dog" in them.
 That isn't a capital "i" or a "one" ... it should be the vertical bar on the same key as "\."

-"reward !coke" or "reward -coke" means "reward AND NOT coke" - This is probably going to be the most useful for you.
-This will return listings with the word "reward" but will exclude listings with the word "coke".
+"baseball !card" or "baseball -card" means "baseball AND NOT card" - This is probably going to be the most useful for you.
+This will return listings with the word "baseball" but will exclude listings with the word "card".
 When you use the "!" or "-" symbol you must have another search term (choosing a category doesn't count).
-This means searching for "!coke" alone is invalid.
+This means searching for "!card" alone is invalid.

 "(cat dog) | bird" means "(cat AND dog) OR bird" - Parenthesis can be used to make complex queries.
 The example given will return listings with the words "cat" and "dog" or just the word "bird."
 Now for something a bit different, if you did "cat dog | bird" you might think it would be the same thing, but it actually translates to "cat and (dog or bird)".
 The OR actually has higher precedence than AND.